Obabachek/playwright-test/README.md

 This repository contains automated UI tests for the RocketPlay web application using Playwright.
 The tests cover user registration, profile management, and logout functionality.

+Due to lack of time not all the steps were automated.
+The steps that remain non-automated have been written as comments to preserve and display the possible structure.

 ## Setup & Installation
 ### Prerequisites